 4. Click on OK to output your selection.

-Other Methods to Create Selections in Color Range
+Other Methods to Create Selections using the Color Range Selection Tool

 In the example above, we used the Sampled Colors method to create our selection.
 This is the one I use the most and is the most flexible.